shafr/shafr.github.io/_audio_books/jack_reacher/003-tripwire.md

 > Like people she knew, lawyers or bankers, who had really wanted to be dancers or ballplayers.
 A dream from the past, unconnected with reality, but absolutely defining the identity of the person involved.
 A divorced thirty-year-old woman, who had wanted to be with Jack Reacher all along.

-> Bodyguarding was about defence.
-Start mixing offence in with it, and neither thing gets done properly.
+> Body guarding was about defense.
+Start mixing offense in with it, and neither thing gets done properly.

 > She was not an unfit woman, but she always said I'm built for comfort, not for speed.